-By default, all tests using the Unified Runner will execute with a Normal Page Interaction Speed.
-This provides moderate thresholds where mabl will wait to find an exact or a strong match for an element in your application.
-If you would like to reduce these thresholds, we offer a Fast page interaction speed.
-With our Intelligent Wait functionality, mabl develops an understanding of the timing of your test steps and will automatically adjust wait time.
+By default, all browser tests execute with a normal page interaction speed.
+This provides moderate thresholds where mabl waits to find an exact or a strong match for an element in your application.
+Other options for page interaction speed include:

 mabl tests run --run-id 12jk1l4j21u3n2-jr --interaction-speed slow